 As we’ve been planning our trips this year, we did some general googling for travel inspiration.
 We’ve always been drawn to sunny weather and sandy shores, but living with the grey skies in Cambridge, England has made us a bit more desperate for Vitamin D. When a pictures similar to the one above popped up — people relaxing in a serene pool of blue green water, surrounded by trees and amazing waterfalls, I knew I’d found our next trip.
 And so, we booked our tickets to Croatia to go swimming in Krka National Park.

-Peak times for Krka National Park are July and August, which means a busy park and higher entrance fees.
-The warm temperatures (30℃/85℉) are perfect for swimming, but you’ll be sharing the water with a lot of visitors.
+Peak times for visiting Krka National Park and its waterfalls are July and August, which means a busy park and higher entrance fees.
+The warm temperatures (30℃/85℉) are perfect for swimming in Krka National Park, but you’ll be sharing the water with a lot of visitors.

 Off season in November through March.
 The daily high hovers in the low 10℃s/50℉s December through February, so it’s not exactly swimming weather.
-But, if you do decide to take a polar(ish) plunge, you’ll probably be doing it alone.
+But, if you do decide to take a polar(ish) plunge, you’ll probably be doing it alone as there aren’t that many people visiting Krka National Park in the winter.
 Something else to keep in mind is that most of the park provided transportation is not operating during the winter period.
 This includes the ferry from Skradin to Skradinski buk and the buses from Lozovac to Skradinski buk.